 Artificial Intelligence, as a result, becomes a powerful and handy weapon that is wielded by banks for enabling the power of digitization for banks and support them to compete with the rising competition extended by FinTech players.

 AI assists in fraud detection, credit risk assessment, reduction of costs as well as risk management.
 Alongside these aspects, the sector is also leveraging for battling with frauds and hacks while simultaneously abiding with KYC and AML compliance regulations.
-In this blog we talk about how Artificial Intelligence is being leveraged by the banking sector.
+In this blog, we talk about how Artificial Intelligence is being leveraged by the banking sector.

-Firstly let’s briefly brush up our understanding of the concept of Artificial Intelligence.
+Firstly let’s briefly brush up on our understanding of the concept of Artificial Intelligence.
 Artificial Intelligence, in layman’s terms, is basically the simulation or imitation of human intelligence to use it in machines and program them to think in terms of humans and to mimic their actions.

 The term can also be applied to define any machine or software which manifests traits that are associated with the human mind.
-The AI algorithms can tackle learning, perception, problem-solving, language-understanding and logical reasoning.
+The AI algorithms can tackle learning, perception, problem-solving, language-understanding, and logical reasoning.

-Generally being early embracers of most new technologies, Banks leverage AI particularly in their front office (conversational banking), middle office (anti-fraud) and back office (underwriting).
+Generally being early embracers of most new technologies, Banks leverage AI particularly in their front office (conversational banking), middle office (anti-fraud), and back-office (underwriting).

 Following are some areas where Artificial Intelligence has been of prestigious value in the Banking sector.

 Chatbots are AI-enabled conversational interfaces.
 They can handle compelling conversations on behalf of the bank with millions of consumers, at a fraction of the cost.
-They possess the potential of bolstering the bank’s customer’s experience and its convenience.
+They possess the potential of bolstering the bank’s customer experience and its convenience.

-With people no longer holding the time and patience to be physically present at the bank for all tasks and also in cases where the banks are closed, the chatbots step in to serve as the saviours.
+With people no longer holding the time and patience to be physically present at the bank for all tasks and also in cases where the banks are closed, the chatbots step in to serve as the saviors.
 Their 24x7 availability and efficient customer service make them an excellent apparatus for the sector.

 An example of a popular AI Chatbot is virtual financial assistant Erica, introduced by Bank of America.
-Erica plays a crucial role in fulfilling the bank’s customer service requirements through numerous ways, be it by sending notifications to customers, providing balance information, sharing money-saving tips, providing credit report updates, facilitating bill payments and helping customers with simple transactions, etc.
+Erica plays a crucial role in fulfilling the bank’s customer service requirements through numerous ways, be it by sending notifications to customers, providing balance information, sharing money-saving tips, providing credit report updates, facilitating bill payments, and helping customers with simple transactions, etc.

-Security is of paramount importance in all sectors, particularly in case of financial institutions like Banks that face an eternal threat of frauds and hacking.
-Through the combined use of supervised and unsupervised machine learning to interpret insights absorbed from trends, AI helps in decreasing false-positive rates, avoiding fraud attempts and reducing manual reviews of potential payment frauds.
+Security is of paramount importance in all sectors, particularly in the case of financial institutions like Banks that face an eternal threat of frauds and hacking.
+Through the combined use of supervised and unsupervised machine learning to interpret insights absorbed from trends, AI helps in decreasing false-positive rates, avoiding fraud attempts, and reducing manual reviews of potential payment frauds.

 As technology advances so do the complexity posed by payment fraud attacks.
 Having a digital footprint or sequence that makes the attacks undetectable through the sole use of predictive models enhances the importance of AI as it assists in mitigating these attacks and in providing a security layer to the bank.
-Its prompt and large scale detection of payment frauds makes it an excellent asset for banks in handling such cases.
+Its prompt and large-scale detection of payment frauds makes it an excellent asset for banks in handling such cases.

 AI’s predictive analytics and machine learning allow for inconsistencies in large-scale data sets to be traced in seconds.

 The option of mobile banking has been an easy and convenient resolution for the customers who no longer feel the necessity to be physically present in the bank for all menial tasks.
-Comprehending the extensive perks and benefits of mobile banking, users now enjoy this service owing to its safety, security and easy access.
+Comprehending the extensive perks and benefits of mobile banking, users now enjoy this service owing to its safety, security, and easy access.

 An excellent example of Mobile Banking would be Varo Money, a company that has worked diligently on reinventing banking’s approach and merging financial experiences into their users’ daily lives.
 Their app Varo is an intelligent mobile banking app that engages in enhancing consumers’ financial health by advocating positive spending, savings, and borrowing habits.

 An example of one such feature is when NatWest, became the first major U.K. bank to allow its customers to open accounts remotely with a selfie.
-The AI-powered biometrics which the firm developed with its software partner HooYu, match an applicant’s selfie to a passport, government-issued I.D. card or other official photo identification documents in real-time.
+The AI-powered biometrics which the firm developed with its software partner HooYu, match an applicant’s selfie to a passport, government-issued I.D. card, or other official photo identification documents in real-time.

 “Speed is of the essence in credit risk management.
 The earlier we detect any risk, the quicker and better we can serve clients to prevent losses.
 Through machine learning, the EWS scans financial and non-financial information, such as news items from all over the world.” - Anand Autar, project leader, ING.

 AI-driven models are capable of facilitating immediate assessments for credit risk evaluation of a client.
 This helps banks in providing the right offer to their customers.
-In case of pricing and underwriting services, Artificial Intelligence can cut down the turnaround time and escalate the whole process.
+In the case of pricing and underwriting services, Artificial Intelligence can cut down the turnaround time and escalate the whole process.
 AI increases the efficiency of client proposals and boosts the overall customer experience.

 Banks could save a humongous $447 billion by 2023 by deploying artificial intelligence (AI), as stated by AI IN BANKING research report from Business Insider Intelligence.
 Employment of AI allows banks the scope of cutting down on 3 main areas :

 The automation in banking systems allows for errors to be reduced without there being any escalation in the cost.
-AI systems quality of excelling at handling unstructured data awards them the advantage of lower error rates.
+AI system's quality of excelling at handling unstructured data awards them the advantage of lower error rates.

-As per IBM data, the traditional onboarding process for document digitization costs over hundreds of millions of dollars for a single department.
+As per IBM data, the traditional onboarding process for document digitization costs hundreds of millions of dollars for a single department.
 By leveraging AI tools that can be 80% automated and have the potential of 90% accuracy, cut down their onboarding process, putting more focus on data validation over physical presentation and scanning.
 This would help curtail error rates while also making more competent use of employee effort.

 I would conclude by stating that while AI and ML have the power to continue to hugely offer an edge to the banking industry, yet the technology’s full potential can only be experienced if there is full infrastructural support.
 As banks increase their reliance on ML to provide predictive analytics, they will need to meet new regulatory and interconnectivity demands.

 6 Major Branches of Artificial Intelligence (AI)READ MORE

 A great piece that sheds much needed light on merging technology and its impact on business as there are many new details you posted here.
 Sometimes it is not so easy to build a Top AI and ML development service" without custom knowledge; here you need proper development skills and experience.
 However, the details you mention here would be very much helpful for the beginner.
 Here is yet another top-notch solution provider “X-Byte Enterprise Solutions” who render feasible and credible solutions to global clients.
-Know more here: Artificial intelligence development service
+Know more here: <a rel="nofollow" href=" https://www.xbytesolutions.com/ai-machine-learning-development-company.php"><b><i>Artificial intelligence development service</a></b></i>